-Employee benefits The Shire's obligations for employees' annual leave, long service leave and other employee leave entitlements are recognised as employee related provisions in the Statement of Financial
+Employee benefitsThe Shire's obligations for employees' annual leave, long service leave and other employee leave entitlements are recognised as employee related provisions in the Statement of Financial Position.

-Short-term employee benefits Provision is made for the Shire's obligations for short-term (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and sick leave.
+Short-term employee benefitsProvision is made for the Shire's obligations for short-term employee benefits.
+Short-term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and sick leave.
 Short-term employee benefits are measured at the (undiscounted) amounts expected to be paid when the obligation is settled.